Phillip48/pwnagotchi/README.md

 4. Micro USB cord that supports data transfer.
 5. Optionally, you can get a Pisugar2 Portable 1200 mAh UPS Lithium Battery so you can take your pwnagotchi with you.
 6. If you'd like to make use of some awesome plugins like saving GPS coordinates whenever an handshake is captured then you'll need a GPS/GLONASS USB.
-7. Lastly, if you like it to lok more professional and not so bare bones you can either buy or 3d print a case for your pwnagotchi.
+7. Lastly, if you like it to look more professional and not so bare bones you can either buy or 3d print a case for your pwnagotchi.

 ## Prerequisite
 You'll need to download a few things before getting started: